Beigevenus/CoffeeBean/README.md

 # CoffeeBean
-A moderation bot for a specific Discord server.
+An RP bot created for the Queer Café Discord server.